 5.15.3 Service Flows

 1. The application user Bob triggers the sleep monitoring application on the 5G UE.
-When the application server receives the request, the application server contacts the 5G system to trigger the sensing service.
+When the application server receives the request, the application server contacts the 5G system to trigger the sensing service to monitor Bob’s respiration rate.

 2. 5G system discovers a base station (or CPE) to start the sleep monitoring sensing service.